-SBI Yono new ‘quick pay’ service added to Yono app where you do not need to enter login credentials during the transaction.
+SBI Yono new ‘Quick pay‘ service added to the Yono app, where you do not need to enter login credentials during the transaction.
 Here you have to authenticate with your Touch ID for fund transfer.

-To take advantage of this service, you need to be biometrically enabled by your fingerprint in the SBI Yono app, and you have to authenticate your biometric, i.e. touch ID, for Yono access.
+To take advantage of this service, you need to be biometrically enabled by your fingerprint in the SBI Yono.
+You have to authenticate your biometric, i.e. touch ID, for Yono access.

 Here, you can transfer money in a few steps through four reliable fund transfer methods, such as Contacts, VPA, Scan and beneficiary.

 To transfer money from one bank to other banks through NEFT, RTGS, you will need to login details, add beneficiary, and user ID and password.